NonsenseBB/pulitzer/README.md

 Will proxy to
 > s3://my-configured-bucket/uploads/2020/01/picture.jpg

-and apply a 4x3 crop with a max width of 760px and convert the file format to WebP.
+and apply a 4x3 crop with a max width of 760px while also converting the file format to WebP.
 It will also store the converted file to S3 with the same path as the url:
 > s3://my-configured-bucket/__processed/4x3/mw-760/ff-webp/_/uploads/2020/01/picture.jpg